-- Form 1042-S – Every US person, business, or institution that provides income to non-citizen individuals must file a Form 1042-S, even if ultimately the payments they made were exempt from being taxed because of a treaty or taxation exception.
+- Form 1042-S – Every US person, business, or institution providing income to non-citizen individuals must file a Form 1042-S, even if ultimately the payments they made were exempt from taxation because of a treaty or taxation exception.

-The form applies to all payments made to non-resident aliens, foreign partnerships, foreign corporations, foreign estates, and foreign trusts that are subject to tax withholding.
+The form applies to all payments made to non-resident aliens, foreign partnerships, foreign corporations, foreign estates, and foreign trusts subject to tax withholding.

 - Hybrid Entities – From a U.S. tax perspective, a hybrid entity is an entity that is “fiscally transparent” for U.S. tax purposes but not fiscally transparent for foreign tax purposes.
 Learn more about hybrid entities at this link; a sharp U.S. tax attorney with great U.S. tax charts for your review.

 - Branch Profits Tax – U.S. tax law imposes a 30% branch profits tax on a foreign corporation’s U.S. branch earnings and profits for the year that are effectively connected with a U.S. business to the extent that they are not reinvested in branch assets.